venkateshchary/plogs/README.md

 ### Format Your Logs

 Pretty Logs allows for custom logs by adding your own formatting.
-This can be done by editing the logging <b>config</b> and <b>formatting</b>
+This can be done by editing the logging <b>config</b> and giving `plogs` a formatted string.

 The following are the configurable variables: